-A nervous dog or cat can be a common reason for a pet owner to visit their vet.
-Seeing your pet stressed and anxious can be a worry for any owner.
+A nervous dog can be a common reason for a pet owner to visit their vet.
+Seeing your four-legged friend stressed and anxious can be a worry for any owner.

 Signs of anxiety in dogs can include, trembling, whining, destruction of property and sometimes, even aggression.
 A stressed or nervous dog may choose to hide in enclosed safe places like under a bed/in a den.
 When left alone some dogs can also develop separation anxiety, which could lead to unwanted or unruly behaviour.

-Common reasons for a stressed dog could include, loud noises, kennel stays, separation anxiety, vet visits, travel or even the introduction of a new pet or new member of the family.
-Anything that is out of the ordinary to their routine or environment could lead to stress or anxiety for your dog.
+Common reasons for your dog to be nervous or scared could include, loud noises, kennel stays, separation anxiety, vet visits, travel or even the introduction of a new pet or new member of the family.
+Anything that is out of the ordinary to their routine or environment could lead to stress or anxiety for your pet.

 Depending on their environment cats can become stressed or nervous due to a number of reasons.
 Cats that live in multi-cat homes can be susceptible to stress due to sharing litter trays and food bowls etc. Other common reasons include, travel, stays in the cattery, changes to their routine or the introduction of new pets.
 Cats are also very territorial and could become stressed due to other cats in the neighborhood.

-How to calm a nervous dog or cat
+How to calm a nervous dogs or cats

-If you have a stressed dog or a stressed cat, there are a number of positive things that you can do to help calm them.
+If you have a nervous dog or cat, there are a number of positive things that you can do to help calm them.
 Some useful tips to calm your stressed dog or cat can be found on our top tips page.

 - Creating a den